Analytics

 While Adret LLC is happy to assist you with your analytics implementations, we also strongly believe in training clients so as to address the critical need to cross-pollinate statistical expertise and domain knowledge.
 To this end, we offer a number of training options* in addition to our consulting services:

-• analytics-ppt-cover-50gA 1-hour talk on assessing statistical validity (perfect for lunch-and-learn events)
+• analytics-ppt-cover-50gA 1-hour talk on assessing statistical validity (perfect for lunch-and-learn events).

-• Part 1 – Intro: provides a high-level, holistic overview of the material in subsequent modules
+• Part 1 – Intro: provides a high-level, holistic overview of the material in subsequent modules.

-• Part 2 – Data Wrangling: reviews data types, data preparation, and considerations necessary for building databases
+• Part 2 – Data Wrangling: reviews data types, data preparation, and considerations necessary for building databases.

-• Part 3 – Diagnostics: overviews data and model diagnostic techniques necessary for building valid multivariate models
+• Part 3 – Diagnostics: overviews data and model diagnostic techniques necessary for building valid multivariate models.

-• Part 4 – Descriptive Analytics: introduces multivariate methods such as component analysis, clustering, latent variable models, and discriminant analysis
+• Part 4 – Descriptive Analytics: introduces multivariate methods such as component analysis, clustering, latent variable models, and discriminant analysis.

-• Part 5 – Predictive Analytics: compares predictive modeling options such as multivariate regression, decision trees, random forests, and neural networks
+• Part 5 – Predictive Analytics: compares predictive modeling options such as multivariate regression, decision trees, random forests, and neural networks.

 The course has already been given at a few publicly-traded upstream O&G companies.
 Feedback from the short-course attendees regarding the course’s enjoyabilityusefulness, and whether they would recommend it to others has been very positive and is summarized in the adjacent graphic.

-A flier for the course can be found hereContact us for a quote if you are interested in hosting an in-house presentation of the talks at your organization.
+Contact us for a quote if you are interested in hosting an in-house presentation of the talks at your organization.
 Collectively, the modules are designed to help managerial and technical staff appreciate how multivariate analytics might benefit their operations.

 Testimonials: